layilin/SP23-33852/_annotations/plants.md

 38.536n scandent.
 Climbing, ascending.

 [plant] 38.538n Jumbee Beeds.
 The plant *Abrus precatorius* is a slender, viny plant that produces scarlet, pea-sized seeds with small black spots at the points of attachment.
 The seeds are known as jumbee beads, while the plant is sometimes known as the rosary pea.
-The seeds are commonly used to make jewelry and good-luck charms, and they have been associated with the practice of obeah, perhaps because the black spots on the seeds resemble eyes.
+The seeds are commonly used to make jewelry, and they have been associated with the practice of obeah, perhaps because the black spots on the seeds resemble eyes.
 The seeds also may have been used to heal or poison, since they contain the toxin abrin, which can induce nausea, vomiting, abdmonial cramping, diarrhea, and dehydration if ingested.

 [plant] 38.538n. pigeon-peas. *Cajanus cajan*.
 Pigeon pea is a drought-resistant crop that historically has been important for small-scale farmers in semi-arid areas.
 It was commonly grown in the provision grounds or gardens of enslaved Africans because it could survive without much water or attention.
 It is native to South Asia and was first domesticated in India.
 By 2000 B.C.E., it also was being cultivated in East Africa, from where it was brought to the Americas, most likely as a result of the slave trade.